Skip to Content

 Good Clinical Practice (GCP) establishes an international standard for clinical trials involving human participants.
 It includes the:

-• design;
+• design

-• conduct;
+• conduct

-• reporting of these clinical trials.
+• reporting of these clinical trials

 It outlines what sponsors, investigators, and other stakeholders must do to protect the trial participants' rights, safety, and well-being.
 It also ensures the integrity and credibility of clinical trial data.

-ICH E6 (R3) Guideline on good clinical practice (GCP)_Step 5
+ICH E6 (R3) – Revised Guideline

-• An overarching principles and objectives document.
+• Overarching principles and objectives

-• Annex 1 (interventional clinical trials).
+• Annex 1 - applicable for interventional clinical trials

-The ICH and CHMP have adopted the overarching principles and Annex 1.
-They will come into effect on 23 July 2025.
+The Overarching Principles and Annex 1 have already been adopted by ICH and CHMP and are effective in Europe from 23 July 2025.
 Annex 2 is expected to be finalised later in 2025.

 Training requirements